RandomSearch18/a-level-project/docs/readme.md

 5. As a user, I want to allow routing through private paths, for when I have permission
 6. As a user, I want to avoid any paths that are physically impassable
 7. As a user, I want to avoid any paths that are illegal to walk along
+8. As a user, I want to select start/end points by address

 ### Sprint 3 design